 ODOT has implemented the Load and Resistance Factor Rating method, based on the 2011 AASHTO Manual for Bridge Evaluation with the latest interim revisions.
 LRFR is a statistically-based, more accurate and defensible load rating than the previous method, now referred to as the Tier-1 Load Rating Procedures.

-All Oregon bridges, regardless of ownership, will be rated following the ODOT Load and Resistance Factor Rating procedures.
+All Oregon bridges, regardless of ownership, are rated following the ODOT Load and Resistance Factor Rating procedures.
 ODOT bridges will use the Oregon-specific live load factors and all other bridges will use the re-calibrated national live load factors.